-Ayriole received her Bachelor of Music from Ball State University, where she studied composition with Eleanor Trawick, Jody Nagel, Keith Kothman, Derek Johnson, and Andrew Estel; viola with Philip Tietze; and voice with Yoko Shimazaki-Kilburn.
-She also studied composition with Reza Vali at Carnegie Mellon University, where she completed her Master of Music in Composition and teaching certification in May 2012.
-Because of her interest in social justice through music, Ayriole became part of the fifth class of Sistema Fellows at New England Conservatory, where she received training in leadership, finance, and curriculum for social change, and completed a month-long residency in Venezuela.
-She completed the Sistema Fellows Program at New England Conservatory in 2014.
-Her writing on social justice can be read on her blog, on the New England Conservatory website, and in the international El Sistema inspired publication The Ensemble.
+Ayriole received their Bachelor of Music from Ball State University, where she studied composition with Eleanor Trawick, Jody Nagel, Keith Kothman, Derek Johnson, and Andrew Estel; viola with Philip Tietze; and voice with Yoko Shimazaki-Kilburn.
+They also studied composition with Reza Vali at Carnegie Mellon University, where they completed their Master of Music in Composition and teaching certification in May 2012.
+Because of their interest in social justice through music, Ayriole became part of the fifth class of Sistema Fellows at New England Conservatory, where they received training in leadership, finance, and curriculum for social change, and completed a month-long residency in Venezuela.
+They completed the Sistema Fellows Program at New England Conservatory in 2014.
+Ayriole is a member of the Society for Composers, Inc., Society for Music Theory, National Guild for Community Arts Education, Teaching Artists Guild, and Sigma Alpha Iota music fraternity for women.

 Ayriole continues to perform as a singer and violist, and to compose music collaboratively and individually.
 Their ongoing project is an opera in collaboration with their sister.
 They have also begun to branch out into other art forms, including fiber arts and fashion.